-This week’s featured artist (#22) are Birmingham/UK based The Grey Goose Blues Band.
+This week’s featured artist (#22) is Birmingham/UK based The Grey Goose Blues Band.
 They have been beavering away on the blues scene for over 8 years now, playing at venues and festivals up and down the country.

 The album, released independently by the band on October 11, contains 10 tracks, 8 of which are Grey Goose originals, mostly written in the past 12 months.
 The style of the album is very eclectic and tips its hat strongly to the early work of swing blues artists such as T Bone Walker and latterly Duke Robillard whom Kevin cites as strong influences.
-However, the album also contains some funky grooves and distinct references to John Lee Hooker and a passing nod and a wink to Kevin’s favourite British Bluesman, Peter Green.
+However, the album also contains some funky grooves and distinct references to John Lee Hooker and a passing nod and a wink to Kevin’s favorite British Bluesman, Peter Green.
 Two tracks on the album are classic covers.
-“Good morning blues” by Leadbelly and “Bright Lights Big City” by Jimmy Reed are timeless classics that the band perform during live performances and which they hope compliment their own material on this album.
+“Good morning blues” by Leadbelly and “Bright Lights Big City” by Jimmy Reed are timeless classics that the band performs during live performances and which they hope compliment their own material on this album.

 For bookings and further information on the band contact Kevin on email@example.com.